 SOURCE: NDSU President

-AUTHORIZED REPRESENTATIVE FOR SIGNING PROPOSALS AND AWARD DOCUMENT The Vice President for Research, Creative Activities, and Technology Transfer (or designee) is the designated university representative to sign all proposals and award documents (research, education, fee-for-service etc.) submitted to external agencies.
+AUTHORIZED REPRESENTATIVE FOR SIGNING PROPOSALS AND AWARD DOCUMENT The Vice President for Research and Creative Activity (or designee) is the designated university representative to sign all proposals and award documents (research, education, fee-for-service etc.) submitted to external agencies.
 In the absence of the Vice President, the Provost and Vice President for Academic Affairs or the Vice President for Finance and Administration may sign.

-In cases where special commitments on behalf of the University are required (e.g., IVN time, real property improvements such as buildings, or financial match commitments by the University), the Vice President for Finance and Administration and the Vice President for Research, Creative Activities, and Technology Transfer must both approve the proposal.
+In cases where special commitments on behalf of the University are required (e.g., IVN time, real property improvements such as buildings, or financial match commitments by the University), the Vice President for Finance and Administration and the Vice President for Research and Creative Activity must both approve the proposal.

 AGRICULTURAL EXPERIMENT STATION FUNDS The designated representative to sign for agricultural entitlements such as Hatch and McIntire-Stennis funds and USDA/CSREES non-competitive grants is the Vice President for Agriculture and University Extension.